How Design Thinking Leads to a Better Minimum Viable Product (MVP)

 In today’s society, digital experiences, particularly mobile experiences, are entirely ingrained in day-to-day activities; so much so, people are often unaware of how small the gap is between their digital and real-world actions.
 Digital services are officially an extension of subconscious human behavior.
 The statistics on the matter from AppDynamics’ 2019 App Attention Index survey are compelling:

-This massive cultural and societal shift into a mobile proclivity has set high expectations for how people relate and transact with businesses.
-As a result, companies need to recalibrate existing approaches to customer experience, which is now a mobile-driven relationship.
+This massive cultural and societal shift towards mobile preference has set high expectations for how people relate, transact, and have conversations with businesses.
+As a result, companies need to reevaluate existing approaches to customer experience, which is now a mobile-driven relationship.

 The 2019 App Attention Index survey proves that most buying decisions are based on the quality, performance, and personalization of a company’s mobile services.
 Specifically, the number of consumers claiming to be more loyal to an app than a brand has doubled over the last two years (46 percent in 2019 compared to 23 percent in 2017).
 In the coming years, 85 percent of consumers expect to interact with companies based on the variety of digital service offerings (web, mobile, and connected IoT devices) they provide.
 And while consumers express their mobile preferences, performance quality has a lasting impact on their opinions and even their emotional state.